 Content from old notes or previously populated templates being incorporated into new notes that create timeline issues.

-Something that may have happened "a few weeks ago" is no longer a few weeks ago 2 months later in the copied note.
+Something that may have happened "a few weeks ago" is no longer a few weeks ago but two months later in the copied note.

 Previous findings being represented as current findings.